 - 1/2 cup dried cranberries or raisins

-In a separate bowl whisk the egg.
-Add coconut oil, vanilla, and honey.
+- In a separate bowl whisk the egg.
+Add coconut oil, vanilla, and syrup or honey.
 Mix well with a whisk until well combined.

-Add the wet mixture to the dry ingredients and mix.
+- Add the wet mixture to the dry ingredients and mix.
 Finally, stir in the grated or chopped apples and dried cranberries or raisins.
 Mix gently with a spoon.
-Cover the bowl with plastic wrap and place in the refrigerator for 30 minutes (not necessary).

-Remove the mixture from the fridge.
-With a cookie scoop or spoon, scoop the dough, then shape into slightly flattened balls.
+- With a spoon, scoop the dough, then shape into slightly flattened balls.
 Arrange the cookies 2-inches apart on the prepared baking sheet.

 These are my picks for this recipe: